-The are temporary changes to funding of PPE for personal care where coronavirus (COVID-19) is active your community, and the use of PPE is consistent with current health advice.
+There are temporary changes to funding PPE for personal care where the use of PPE is consistent with current health advice.

-These temporary measures are in place during the following dates:
+These temporary measures are in place for the following areas and dates:

 You can recover the costs to purchase PPE items using your NDIS funds, if you;

 - receive an average of at least one hour a day of face-to-face daily living supports, and

 - live in NSW, restricted areas of Queensland or Victoria.

 Participants who receive an average of at least one hour a day of face-to-face daily living supports can access up to $50 per week from their budget for PPE for their use when their support worker is supporting them.

 Generally, the ordinary use of hand sanitiser is a personal expense.